konkor/cpufreq/docs/frontend.md

 The default frequency monitoring interval can be changed in the _Preferences_ window.

-_IMPORTANT: frequency monitoring doesn't require a lot system resources but It'd be nice to not go to the very low values. **It's milliseconds (1000 times per second)** Otherwise your system could be buzy by the monitoring only or even have a bugs.
+_IMPORTANT: frequency monitoring doesn't require a lot system resources but It'd be nice to not go to the very low values. **It's milliseconds (1000 times per second)** Otherwise your system could be busy by the monitoring only or even have a bugs.
 I recommend you open the system monitor and check `cpufreq-service` process when you are changing the settings to see the service loading.
 You can check system journal for fail messages._

 ## 2. Info Panel